kimdurante/gis-workshop-waml-template/content/collections.md

 ## Collections Workflow

-All data layers must be governed by an Administrative Policy Object, and must belong to at least one collection.
-Collections in SDR do not store geospatial data.
-They provide rights functionality, high-level description, and browsability.
+All geospatial data layers must belong to at least one collection.
+Collections in SDR do not store data files.
+They provide rights functionality, high-level description, and object browsability.

 ### Administrative Policy Objects

-Access to data is governed by an Administrative Policy Object (APO).
-An APO controls who can view/download the data.
-Data layers are either world (public) or stanford (restricted).
+All geospatial data collections are governed by an Administrative Policy Object (APO).
+The APO defines access to data as either world (public) 2 or stanford (restricted).
+Data are uploaded into the public or restricted GeoServer depending upon the access information specified in the APO.

 If an appropriate APO does not currently exist [follow these instructions](https://consul.stanford.edu/display/DLSSDOCS/Argo+-+How+to+Create+an+APO) to create a new one.

 ### Collection-Level Metadata